dongli/cgfd-lab/README.md

 # Introduction

-This repository contains some classic or practical advection schemes for demonstrating them to first year graduates:
+This repository contains some classic or practical advection schemes for demonstrating them to the first year graduates:

 - FTCS (Forward-in-time, centered-in-space)
 - Upwind